 Zappos’ free-spirited persona seemingly attracts a large audience.
 To give shoppers insights into the brand’s daily operations, Zappos encourages their Zappoians (aka employees) to share content about all things happening within the company walls.
 From simple meetings to costume extravaganzas, Zapponians can post freely on the EyeZapp – Zappos’ official Twitter page, using the hashtag #CompanyCulture.

-As a result of Zappos’ employee influencer efforts, shoppers and employees alike flock to be a part of its culture.
+As a result of Zappos’ employee influencers efforts, shoppers and employees alike flock to be a part of its culture.

 Coffee lovers unite